-- a.
-Registration of personal data processing systems operating in the country, including the personal data processing system of contractors and its employees entering into contracts with government that involves accessing or requiring sensitive personal information from one thousand (1,000) or more individuals; - b.
+a.
+Registration of personal data processing systems operating in the country, including the personal data processing system of contractors and its employees entering into contracts with government that involves accessing or requiring sensitive personal information from one thousand (1,000) or more individuals;

+- b.
 Notification of the Commission prior to data sharing if the personal data to be shared is under control or custody of the government; - c.
 Annual report on documented security incidents; and - d.
 Compliance with other requirements that may be provided in other issuances of the Commission.

 Section 47.
 Registration of Personal Data Processing Systems.
-Personal information controller and personal information processors shall register with the Commission their processing operations and data processing systems when processing of personal data involves one thousand (1,000) or more individuals.
+Any personal information controller shall register with the Commission their processing operations and data processing systems.

 - a.
 The contents of registration shall include: - 1.
-The name and address of the controller or processor, and of his representative, if any, including their contact details; - 2.
-The purpose or purposes of the processing, and whether processing is being done under an outsourcing or subconracting agreement; - 3.
+The name and address of the controller and of his representative, if any, including their contact details; - 2.
+The purpose or purposes of the processing; - 3.
 A description of the category or categories of data subject and of the data or categories of data relating to them; - 4.
 The recipients or categories of recipient to whom the data might be disclosed; - 5.
 Proposed transfers of data outside the Philippines; - 6.
-A general description of privacy and security measures for data protection; - 7.
-Name/address/contact details of the compliance or accountable officer, which shall immediately be updated in case of changes. - 8.
+A description of privacy and security measures for data protection; - 7.
+Name/address/contact details of the compliance or accountable officer; - 8.
 Description of the information and communications system; - 9.
 Copy of all policies relating to data governance, data privacy, and information security; and - 10.
 Attestation to all certifications attained that are related to information and communications processing. - b.
 In case of complaints or violations of the Act or these Rules, the failure to register shall be taken into consideration in imposing the fine or penalty. - c.
 The procedure for registration shall be in accordance with these Rules and the issuances of the Commission.